metacraft-labs/nimbus-eth2/dvt-keystore-specification.md

   "shareId": 1,
   "signingMethod": "raft",
   "status": "BlsSecretKey",
+  "threshold": 2,
   "version": 1
 }
 ```

 ##### HotStuff configuration

-Future versions of this format MAY add support for more consensus algorithms and / or other types of sensitive information.
-As an example, consider the potential addition of Hotstuff as a DVT cluster consensus protocol.
+Future versions of this format MAY add support for more consensus algorithms and/or other types of sensitive information.
+As an example, consider the potential addition of HotStuff as a DVT cluster consensus protocol.
 The following DVT keystore might become a valid configuration:

+(TODO: review protocol and append / fix if needed!)

 ```
 {